-We recommend only applying for roles where your CV clearly demonstrates your ability to match the skills and experience requested by the appointing agency.
+We recommend only applying for roles where your CV clearly demonstrates your ability to match the skills and experience requested by the agency.
 You may not have the time commitment now, but it can take up to eight months for the appointment process to be complete.
-The angency making the appointment will be able to provide information about the time committements.
+The agency making the appointment will be able to provide information about the time committements.
 If you are successful for a role, you are not obliged to accept an appointment that is offered to you.

 Does a nomination ensure an appointment?

 A nomination from the Office of Ethnic Communities does not ensure an appointment.
 Our role in the appointment process does not extend beyond providing nominations.
 The appointment process is highly competitive and a single vacancy for a board member can attract a high number of nominations from several sources.
 Shortlisting and interviewing is done by the agency and the final decision is made by the Minister or Governor-General with Cabinet’s approval.